check

 Q9.
 When it comes to your data, how much emphasis is placed on making sure it's accurate and reliable?

-Why it's important: High data quality ensures that insights and decisions are based on trustworthy information.
+High data quality ensures that insights and decisions are based on trustworthy information.

 Potential outcomes of success: More reliable reporting and analytics, increased confidence in data-driven decisions, and reduced errors due to inaccurate data.